 Manikaran Sahib in KulluManikaran Sahib is one of the best examples of the co-existence between two greatest religions Hinduism and Sikhism in Kullu.
-In Sikh religion, Manikaran Sahib is the second most important religious place in the state.
+In Sikh religion, Manikaran Sahib is the second most important religious place in the state of Himachal Pradesh.
 It is located at the Bank of the Parvati River.
 Manikaran village is so old that it has been mentioned in the Indian epics such as Braham Puran, Mahabharat and Ramayan.
 Gyani Gyan Singh, who wrote Janm Sarni mentioned this place in his books.

 The Manikaran Sahib is associated with the Guru Nanak Devji, who was first Sikh guru.
 As per the book, Guru Nanak Devji visited this place and stayed here with his five disciples.
 Also, he performed many divine and unworldly acts during his stay here.
 Sikh people from all over the world visit this place for their religious pilgrimage.